In Summary

 - financial workflows

-Because EDI standards are deeply embedded into business operations and partner ecosystems, EDI remains essential for enterprise commerce and supply chain automation.
+Because EDI standards are deeply embedded into partner ecosystems and operational processes, EDI remains essential for enterprise automation and digital business operations.

 Final Thoughts